taublast/DrawnUi.Maui.Demo/README.md

 # AppoMobi.Maui.DrawnUi DEMO

-Using rendering engine for .Net MAUI to draw your UI on a skia canvas, with gestures and animations.
+Using rendering engine for .Net MAUI to draw your UI on a Skia canvas, with gestures and animations.

 Supports iOS, MacCatalyst, Android, Windows.